Where to enjoy banh mi in Newcastle and Lake Macquarie

 Newton Takeaway

 This local gem not only offers classic fish and chip takeaway menu items, but a cracking banh mi as well.
-Expect your roll to be packed with ingredients, including plenty of fresh veggies to balance out the rich pork.
+Expect your roll to be packed with ingredients, including plenty of fresh veg to balance out the rich pork.

 Where: 1/112 Newton St, Beresfield